tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 * Table of segments
     * Which themselves are composed of sections.
 * Appears to describe program layout in memory.
+* Most important take away is the mapping of sections into segments to be loaded into memory
+    * Believe this is dictated by linker scripts

+## Exercise, Where the F**k is Waldo?

+Goal of this exercise is to write C code that can explore some of the things stored in memory mentioned above.
+Will put this in `ph_exp.c`.
+Use output of this program, readelf and objdump to find as many sections as possible.

 ## Questions